Schentrup-Software/Farmware/README.md

 # Farmware

 A free and open source website to help farmers and homesteaders more easily manage their farms.
+You access the app at https://farmware.schentrupsoftware.com/.

 ## Developement